EllyC20/ms3-beauty-buys/TESTING.md

 * The navigation bar should collapse to a mobile side navbar at any screen size below 993 px.
     - This was tested using Google Chrome Dev Tools, an Iphone 8 and an Ipad Pro.
 These checks confirmed the expected behaviour.

-* The carousel should on touch screen devices be "finger scrollable" and on desktop or devices without a touch screen function the user can click the image to scroll.
+* The carousel should on touch screen devices be "finger scrollable".
+On desktop or devices without a touch screen function the user can click the image to scroll.
     - This was tested on a Macbook Air, an Ipad Pro and an Iphone 8.
-These check confirmed the expected behaviour.
+These checks confirmed the expected behaviour.

+* The footer should be visible and contain social media icons, clicking these should open a new tab with the relative social media website.
+    - To test this I visited the deployed site and clicked the icons.
+Upon doing this I noted that I had mistakenly put the Facebook URL with the YouTube icon and the Youtube URL with the Facebook icon.
+I fixed this by updating the URL's for both icons.
+I checked the results again and got the expected results.

 **Reviews**